8254-S25/practical-mid-term-liza172001/LizaHamadi.md

 **13.** What does the command do?

 ```
+Writes the current working directory to mt.txt and appends a directory tree listing to pr.txt
 ```

 Using `useradd`, create a user named after you using the concatenation of your firstname and last name. **What command did you use?**